-I now have two locations to see patients!
+I have two locations to see patients.

 See me on Tuesdays at Anodyne Acupuncture in Bloomington.

-Appointments are available between 9 AM and 4 PM.
+Appointments are available between 10 AM and 7 PM.

 See me Wednesday through Friday in Saint Paul at Wylde Well Yoga.